Xastir/Xastir/INSTALL.md

 it'll find everything it needs.
 In some cases you might need to provide it with hints about where to find things like libraries and headers.
-And there are a number of configure options that allow you to controll whether to skip some features you don't want, even if you've got all the pieces installed that would normally enable them.
+And there are a number of configure options that allow you to control whether to skip some features you don't want, even if you've got all the pieces installed that would normally enable them.

 We strongly recommend doing configuration and building of Xastir in a